guelowrd/zkmesh_fetcher/README.md

    - Loads the ePrint configuration containing keywords and authors of interest.
    - Parses the ePrint XML feed to extract article metadata (title, authors, description, subject).
    - Filters articles based on the presence of specified keywords in the title, description, or subjects.
+   - This filtering is configurable through the `./config/eprint_search.json` file.
    - For each matching article, extracts the publication date and ensures it is after the specified date.
    - Converts the extracted information, including the paper's authors.